reifyhealth/specmonstah/README.md

 :post}}`.
 Specmonstah generates 3 likes that refer to a post.
 The second snippet includes `{:ref-types {:liked-id :topic}}`, so the likes refer to a topic.
-Polymorphic references compose with uniqueness contraints, so three users are created, just like in the previous snippet.
+Polymorphic references compose with uniqueness constraints, so three users are created, just like in the previous snippet.

 ```clojure
 (insert {:polymorphic-like [[3 {:ref-types {:liked-id :post}}]]})